pstefanovic/grpc-load-balancing/README.md

 #### Testing

-Run two server versions as headless services, and run an egress proxy as a sidecar on each client instance.
+Run two server versions as headless services, and run a proxy as a sidecar on each client instance.
 Run an **xdsServer** and point sidecar proxy to it.
 No load-balancing implementation is needed in a client application—also, no proxy on the server side.